Advice from a Hard of Hearing Grandma

 Q: I have trouble understanding other people’s children with their high voices.
 I’m nervous that I’ll have difficulty understanding my own child!

 A: While I don’t want to trivialize or underestimate the communication challenges that you will most certainly have from time to time,this is your child and hearing loss will not prevent the two of you from connecting and communicating.
 You will always watch the face of your child for the information you can’t hear, and your baby will thrive on a parent who is focused and caring.
 Your daughter will learn how to get your attention.
 Your son will discover how to communicate what he needs or wants from you.
 You will understand your child because you love your child and will do what it takes to keep communication flowing both ways.

 Please reach out to your hearing local health organization or association such as HLAA or CHHA.
 I was six months pregnant when I connected with the Canadian Hard of Hearing Association and I received emotional support and practical advice that helped make me a better mom.

 Distributed 2013 by Northern Virginia Resource Center for Deaf and Hard of Hearing Persons (NVRC), 3951 Pender Drive, Suite 130, Fairfax, VA 22030; www.nvrc.org; 703-352-9055 V, 703-352-9056 TTY, 703-352-9058 Fax.
 Items in this newsletter are provided for information purposes only; NVRC does not endorse products or services.
+You do not need permission to share this information, but please be sure to credit NVRC.
 This news service is free of charge, but donations are greatly appreciated.